-We replace the original leaf node with the operator node and give it two children, which we refer to as the attribute name node and the attribute value node, as shown in Fig.1(a).
-The operator node, the attribute name node and the attribute value node compose an extended leaf node, and the attribute expression described by an extended leaf node is called an extended attribute, for instance, the attribute "age>18" is an extended attribute.
-Meanwhile, the range of threshold value t of the extended leaf node is less than 0 from the original value 1.
+We replace the original leaf node with the operator node and give it two children, which we refer to as the attribute name node and the attribute value node, as shown in Figure 1(a).
+The operator node, the attribute name node and the attribute value node, the attribute name node and the attribute value node compose an extended leaf node, and the attribute expression described by an extended leaf node is called an extended attribute, for instance, the attribute "age>18" is an extended attribute.
+Meanwhile, the range of threshold value t of the extended leaf node is less than

-Fig. 1: Extend access tree.
+Figure 1: Extended access tree